Orangutan Fun Facts:

 An orangutan is expected to live in their true habitat between 35 to 50 years (when not having their lives interrupted by poachers or other humans).
 There are cases of orangutans in captivity living over 50 years–but what kind of life is that?
 Give me 35 years of freedom instead of 50 years in a cage.

-Female orangutans usually have one baby at a time and will only have one every 6 to 7 years.
+Female orangutans usually have one baby at a time (but have been known to have twins in captivity) and will only have one every 7 to 9 years.